 Ireland is a small agile economy and benefits from the ability of the Government and policy-makers to adopt and implement policy relatively quickly and to make changes where required.
 In this environment, professionals and decision-makers have been able to adopt and increasingly lead international good practice.

-Success stories which stand out include cluster developments in Life Sciences, ICT, Financial Services and Agrifoods; the recovery in tourism after the crisis of 2007/8 and the development of an indigenous research base over the last 15 years.
+Success stories which stand out include cluster developments in Life Sciences, ICT, Financial Services and Agrifoods; the recovery in tourism after the COVID-19 crisis and the development of an indigenous research base over the last 2 decades.

 These national success stories derive in no small part from the calibre of the policy-makers, professionals and executives across the integrated eco-systems in Ireland.
 It is this talent base which IDI taps into to bring deep domain expertise and a strong implementation ethos to all clients we work with.

 Ireland's Life Sciences sector has grown from very humble beginnings in the 1960s to reach global significance.
 Collaborative clusters in Pharmaceutical, Biotechnology, Medical Devices and Diagnostics have been a key element behind the remarkable growth of a sector that now employs close to 50,000 people.

 The Bio Pharmaceutical industry has made a capital investment of approximately $8 billion in new facilities in Ireland, most of which has come in the last 15 years.
 This represents close to the biggest wave of investment in new BioTech facilities anywhere in the world

 Ireland is the seventh largest producer of pharmaceuticals in the world and is home to nine of the top ten pharmaceutical companies.